mcltn/invoiceAnalysisV2/README.md

   --output OUTPUT       Filename Excel output file. (including extension of .xlsx)
 ```
 ### Output Description for estimateCloudUsage.py
-Note this shows current month usage.
+Note this shows current month usage only.
 For SLIC/CFTS invoices, this actual usage from IBM Cloud will be consolidated onto the classic RECURRING invoice
 one month later, and be invoiced on the SLIC/CFTS invoice at the end of that month.  (i.e. April Usage, appears on the June 1st RECURRING invoice, and will
 appear on the end of June SLIC/CFTS invoice)  Additionally in most cases for SLIC accounts, discounts are applied at the time the data is fed to the RECURRING
 invoice.
 Other words the USAGE charges are generally list price, but eppear on the Portal RECURRING invoice at their discounted rate.